-Pokémon Sword and Shield have been with us for a few months and many of you are probably intimately acquainted with Gen 8 now.
-For those of you on the cusp of starting your adventure through the Galar region, though, you'll soon be faced with a choice that every Pokémon trainer encounters at the beginning of a new generation: Which starter Pokémon should I choose?
+Pokémon Sword and Shield has been out for several months now and many of you are probably intimately acquainted with Gen 8 already.
+For those of you on the cusp of starting your adventure through the Galar region, though, you'll soon be faced with a question that every Pokémon trainer encounters at the beginning of a new generation: Which starter Pokémon should I choose?

 The standard choice of Grass-, Fire- and Water-type starters is present and correct in Pokémon Sword and Shield.
 Indeed, Grookey, Scorbunny and Sobble were the very first Pokémon from the new game we glimpsed when the game was revealed.